Even-cycle decompositions of graphs with no odd-$K_4$-minor: Proof of Theorem

-We finish by ruling out possibility (2).
 We again avoid using Theorem~\ref{seymour} to keep our proof self-contained.
-Consider a fixed planar embedding of $(G', \Sigma')$ with at most two odd faces.
+Consider a fixed planar embedding of $(G', \Sigma')$ with at most two unbalanced faces.
 Note that each $\tilde{K}_2^2$ must bound a face of $(G', \Sigma')$, else its two vertices would form a vertex-cut of size two.
 Since $(G', \Sigma')$ contains no parallel edges of the same sign, it follows that $G'$ contains at most two pairs of parallel edges.